Cervical Cancer Prevention: Smear Tests & HPV Vaccinations Explained

-Let’s face it, with all that’s been going on this past year, we’ve all been challenged to adapt to change and amend our priorities.
-However, one thing that hasn’t changed is the importance of attending our cervical screening.
+Let’s face it, over the past few years, we’ve all been challenged to adapt and reassess our priorities.
+However, one thing that hasn’t changed is the importance of attending a cervical screening.

 According to Cancer Research UK, around 3,200 women are diagnosed with cervical cancer in the UK each year.
 That’s nearly 9 cases diagnosed every day .
 Cervical cancer can affect anyone with a cervix at any age but is most common in women under the age of 45 .

 Cervical Cancer Prevention Week

-January marks Cervical Cancer Awareness Month, with the fifth annual HPV prevention week taking place 23-27th January 2023.
+The 22nd – 28th of January 2024 marks the seventh annual Cancer Prevention Week.
 This year, it’s more important than ever to help raise awareness of the condition and how to prevent it.

 What is cervical cancer?

 The cervix is the lower part of the womb (also called the uterus).
 Known as the neck of the womb, it is the opening to the vagina from the womb – see the diagram below to show its position in the body.
 Cervical cancer is when abnormal cells in the lining of the cervix grow in an uncontrolled way and eventually form a growth (called a tumour) .

 What causes cervical cancer?

 Most cervical cancers are caused by a sexually transmitted infection called Human Papillomavirus (HPV).
 Approximately 80% of people will experience HPV at some time in their life, but it usually clears up on its own without the need for any treatment.
-However, if the body is unable to clear the virus, there is a risk of abnormal cells developing which could become cancerous.
-HPV is usually spread through skin-to-skin sexual contact, meaning that it does not require penetrative sex to be transmitted (4).
+However, if the body is unable to clear the virus, there is a risk of abnormal cells developing, which could become cancerous.
+HPV is usually spread through skin-to-skin sexual contact, meaning that it does not require penetrative sex to be transmitted .
 It can be transmitted through oral, vaginal, or anal sex, as well as through using sex toys.
 Practicing safe sex with a condom can help to reduce your risk of developing the infection.

 - Vaginal Bleeding that is unusual for you – i.e. bleeding between periods, after the menopause, or after sex